ps-tuebingen/decomposition-diversity/Formalization/README.md

 Contains the definition of the abstract syntax of expressions.
 Expressions are formalized with de Bruijn indices.

-### UtilsAST.v

-Contains various utilities for working with expressions:

-- Definition and lemmas about equality of names, qualified names and scoped names.
-- Substitution of expressions for variables in expressions.
+The file also contains:
 - A custom induction principle for expressions.
 This is necessary since expressions are a nested inductive data type.
+- Substitution of expressions for variables in expressions.

+### Names.v

+Contains definitions and lemmas about equality of names, qualified names and scoped names.

-### ProgramSkeleton.v
+### Skeleton.v

 Contains the definition of the ProgramSkeleton, which is formalized as a dependent record.
 The ProgramSkeleton contains the datatypes and constructors, the codatatypes and destructors, and the signatures of all